-I’m writing this, by the way, on Sunday evening (but won’t post it until Tuesday).
-I fly from Manchester at noon tomorrow.
-Since I’m at my parents’, I don’t have access to a printer, so I’m doing another first for me, e-Boarding passes on my phone.
-Normally I’m a print-everything-out kind of person, but so far I’m rather enjoying the experience.
+I wrote this, by the way, on the Sunday evening, before my flight from Manchester at noon the following day.
+Since I was at my parents’, I didn’t have access to a printer, so was doing another first for me, e-Boarding passes on my phone.
+Before that, I was a print-everything-out kind of person, but I rather enjoyed the experience.
 The BA app on my phone kindly reminded me to check in at noon today and using the app was even easier than doing it online.
-I’ve got my favoured aisle seat on the Manchester flight and my (pre-selected, pre-paid) exit-row seat on the transatlantic flight, I’ve downloaded the boarding passes and, I think, I’m ready to go.
-Wish me luck!
+I got my favoured aisle seat on the Manchester flight and my (pre-selected, pre-paid) exit-row seat on the transatlantic flight and downloaded the boarding passes.
+What could possibly go wrong?

 Overall, my Manchester airport experience was pretty positive.
 Everything went smoothly, the BA app with its boarding passes worked like a dream, and Manchester has the best security system I’ve seen.
 Instead of queuing up one at a time and fighting to get everything onto the conveyor belt, Manchester has five parallel bays.
 You step up to whichever one is free, get a tray from underneath, fill it up, then pop it on the conveyor belt.
 It works incredibly smoothly.

 The downsides.
 It’s an airport and a large one at that and intrinsically dislike large airports, which seem designed to make you queue up as often as possible, with far too much waiting around.
 That said, it was no worse than any other large airport.